Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Experiment

 \subsection{Ablation Study}

 In this section, we perform various ablation studies on the SDSD datasets, encompassing both indoor and outdoor subsets, to assess the significance of different components in our framework.
-Specifically, we evaluate the key components in HDGFFM through three ablated cases: (i) The location where the geometric factor is added. (ii) The method of fusion between image features and depth-aware features. (iii) Different weights for depth loss.
-The details of each case are elaborated below.
+Specifically, we evaluate the key components in HDGFFM through several kinds of ablated cases: (i) The location where the geometric factor is added. (ii) The method of fusion between image features and depth-aware features. (iii) Different weights for depth loss. (iv) The influence of the choice on pre-trained depth estimator. (v) Others.

-\begin{itemize} \item \textbf{``Ours with Decoder"}.
-As indicated in Sec.\ref{sec:overview} and Eq.\ref{eq:encoder}, the fusion in our framework occurs in the encoder of the target network $\mathcal{G}$.
+\begin{itemize} \item[$\bullet$]\textbf{``Ours with Fusion in Decoder''}.
+As indicated in Sec.~\ref{sec:overview} and Eq~\ref{eq:encoder}, the fusion in our framework occurs in the encoder of the target network $\mathcal{G}$.
 This choice is made because both the image content features and depth-aware features are extracted from the low-light input image, fostering homogeneity and enhancing fusion effects.
 To investigate the impact of alternative fusion points, we aim to test whether fusing image content features and depth-aware features in the decoder of $\mathcal{G}$ yields comparable results.

-\item \textbf{``Ours w/o Corre."}.
-As highlighted in Eq.\ref{eq:sigmoid}, we employ a correlation computation method via Sigmoid before the fusion of image content features and depth-aware features.
-This approach is designed to further mitigate inhomogeneity between these features.
-In this ablation setting, we omit the correlation computation, i.e., remove the Sigmoid from Eq.\ref{eq:sigmoid}.
-Consequently, the weight $w_l$ can have unlimited score ranges in this scenario.

-\item \textbf{``Ours with Add"}.
-In a straightforward fusion approach, the two features are directly added without considering correlation computations.
-This setting neglects the incorporation of correlation computations between the features.